How tasks are generated

 Adding sub-tasks

 For more complex work, you can add sub-tasks to break a task into individual steps.
-Each sub-task can be independently set to To Do, In Progress, or Completed, giving you granular visibility over where things stand within a larger workflow.
+Each sub-task can be independently set to To-do, In progress, or Completed, giving you granular visibility over where things stand within a larger workflow.
 This is particularly useful for multi-stage processes — for example, preparing an advice report might involve assessing suitability, gathering documentation, running calculations, and producing the final report for the client.

 Creating task templates